Paleo Peanut Butter Balls (sunflower seed butter balls!)

 You could try honey if you don’t mind a strong honey taste and / or if you don’t need them to be vegan.
 If you use honey, you’ll likely need a little less coconut flour.

 For a keto version, I’m not sure.
 I do have these keto peanut butter cups.
-They use the same amount of nut/seed butter and only require 1/4 cup of coconut flour, in comparison to 3/4 cup in today’s recipe.
+They use the same amount of nut or seed butter and only require 1/4 cup of coconut flour, compared to 3/4 cup in today’s recipe.

 You could use the sweetener in that recipe (a mix of xylitol, erythritol and powdered stevia), but you’d have to play around with the amount of coconut flour because I have no idea how much you’d need.